 - Responsibilities that must be completed before playing video games, including homework or chores

 - Proper behavior and sportsmanship during play, including how to react to winning and losing

 Setting rules around video game play may feel challenging for parents when it's their child's favorite activity.
-However, these guidelines help prevent a child from playing for too long and without limit, which can inadvertently lead to a cycle of lack of sleep, unhealthy eating and overall feelings of unhappiness or depression.
-"It's unlikely a child or teenager will set limits for themselves when engaging in a fun activity, especially when it's one they may use as an escape," says Dr. Westers.
-“They need their parents' help to set limits and learn self-control.”
+However, these guidelines help prevent a child from playing for too long, which can inadvertently lead to a cycle of lack of sleep, unhealthy eating and overall feelings of unhappiness or depression.
+Putting a limit on play can also prevent negative effects of video games on behavior.
+"It's unlikely a child or teenager will set limits for themselves when engaging in a fun activity, especially when it's one they may use as an escape," Dr. Westers says.
+"They need their parents' help to set limits and learn self-control."